If I have HBP, what can I do to take care of myself?

 Once your treatment program becomes routine, maintaining a lower blood pressure is easier.
 Remind yourself that by managing your blood pressure, you are lowering your risk of heart attack, heart failure, stroke, peripheral artery disease and kidney disease.
 Death rates from these diseases have decreased significantly, thanks in part to earlier and better treatment of HBP.

-Managing blood pressure is a lifelong commitment; make a pledge (PDF) to do so starting today for yourself and for those you love.
+Managing blood pressure is a lifelong commitment.
 Listen to your doctor, read the sound medical information on this site, and act on the information to live a heart-healthier life.

 This content was last reviewed on 08/04/2014.